stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 The kubelet will ensure any image requiring credential verification is always pulled if authentication information from an image pull is not yet present, thus enforcing authentication / re-authentication.

-A new kubelet configuration option will be added, as well as a feature gate to gate its use:
+Two new kubelet configuration options will be added, as well as a feature gate to gate their use:
+- `imagePullCredentialsVerificationPolicy`
+    - An enum of 4 possible values:
+      - `NeverVerify`
+        - anyone on a node can use any image present on the node
+      - `NeverVerifyNodePreloadedImages`
+        - **default value**
+        - images that were pulled to the node by something else than the kubelet can be used without reverifying pull credentials
+      - `NeverVerifyAllowlistedImages`
+        - like `NeverVerifyNodePreloadedImages` but only node images from `preloadedImagesVerificationAllowlist` don't require reverification
+      - `AlwaysVerify`
+        - all images pulled with credentials require credential reverification
+- `preloadedImagesVerificationAllowlist`
+  - a string list to be used with the `NeverVerifyAllowlistedImages` image pull credentials verification policy
+  - images specified by this list will not require credential reverification if they are requested by a pod with `IfNotPresent` or `Never` image pull policies
+  - the list accepts wildcard suffix in a string where `*` is the wildcard character
+  - granularity:
+    - finest: image name
+    - coarsest: registry host
+  - example list values:
+    - registry.host/org/image-name
-- `noPullImageSecretRecheck`
+    - registry.host/public-org/*
-    - A boolean that toggles the new behavior.
-If `true`, the kubelet will fallback to the old behavior: only pull an image if it's not present.
-    - Defaults to `false`.
+    - registry.host/*
+  - notice registry.host/org/image-name:tag would be invalid as image name is considered the most granular possible configuration

 ### User Stories